AlexaCRM/alexacrm.github.io/integration-cds/getting-started.md

 {% endraw %}
 ```

 Save the new page, then go to the list of all pages and locate it.
 Hover your mouse over the row and click **Configure Binding**, then **Setup Binding**.
 Choose the Contact entity from the dropdown, and select the method to bind **Via GUID in query string**.
 Hit Save.
 You can now see a small Dynamics 365 icon next to the page title.
 This icon indicates that the page is bound to a certain CDS entity.
+Read [entity binding documentation](entity-binding/).

 ![Entity binding configuration.](/img/integration-cds/getting-started/page-binding.png)